kdhhirlaekgml/closed-eyes-selecter/README.md

 5. **Result Output**: If either eye in an image is detected as closed, the image path is added to the list of images with closed eyes, which is then printed.

+## Error Handling

+The script includes basic error handling to manage potential issues, such as:

+- **Image Reading Errors**: If an image cannot be read, the script will print an error message and skip the image.
+- **Face Detection Failures**: If no faces are detected in an image, the script will continue to the next image without errors.
+- **Exceptions**: General exceptions are caught and printed to help with debugging.

 ## Credits

 This program utilizes several pre-trained models and libraries: